-On September 1, 2021, the new Constitutional carry law goes into effect in Texas.
-The Stornello Law Firm has been getting calls with questions about the new law and the changes it makes.
+On September 1, 2021, the new Constitutional carry law went into effect in Texas.
+The Stornello Law Firm received numerous calls with questions about the new law and the changes it makes.
 I hope this post answers some of those questions.

-Texas Gun Laws on Open and Concealed Carry
+Texas Open Carry Law and Concealed Carry Law

 Carrying or Displaying a Handgun in Texas